Gardening Shopping Finance Family

 I was in complete shock – I wanted it gone the second I saw it.

-She cleaned it first and then she repaired the leather in several places, added foam to the seats – some were completely missing foam, sewed up some of the areas that had come undone and I was shocked!
-It looks great!
+For the next step, she repaired the leather couch fabric in several places, added foam to the seats – some couch cushions were completely missing foam, sewed up some of the areas that had come undone, and I was shocked!

 Plus – there was only 1 timeout issued!

-She scrubbed the arms and footrests with a plastic bristle scrub brush she got at a dollar store.
+She scrubbed the arms and footrests in a circular motion with a plastic bristle scrub brush she got at a dollar store.
+A stiff brush works the best.
 She uses this method for microfiber and microsuede couches.

 You can see her trick for How To Remove Water Stains From A Wood Table Easily <— here.